Case Studies

 After any purchase, you immediately provide your customers with an action to take to continue to interact with your brand.
 The more interactions, the better as you work to cement a stronger emotional connection between your brand and buyers.

 Looking for more?
-Here’s a cool resource to help you further understand how UGC can cut your customer acquisition costs:
+Here’s a cool resource to help you further understand how UGC can cut your customer acquisition costs: Customer Acquistion Cost: How to lower eCommerce CAC with UGC.

-We’ve just addressed how you can use User Generated Content to combat your customers’ pre-sale questions, leading to increase purchases.
+We’ve just addressed how you can use User Generated Content to combat your customers’ pre-sale questions, leading to increased purchases.
 But another snazzy benefit of loading your customers up with as much information as possible via customer content is that you can reduce your return rates by doing so.
+Did you know that $62.4 billion worth of apparel and footwear alone were returned in 2016 due to incorrect fit?

 $62.4 billion worth of apparel and footwear alone were returned in 2016